Wire-Network/wire-docs/docs/introduction/glossary.md

 ## Packed Transaction

 In order to transfer transaction content between nodes faster and to save storage space when storing transaction content in and Wire based blockchain database, the transactions are 'translated' from json into a packed form which is smaller in size.
-To get the packed version of a transaction one can use the cleos convert command.
+To get the packed version of a transaction one can use the clio convert command.

 ## Peer-to-peer